Delemain/Social-Media-App/README.md

 - **Account Management**: Allows users to update their profile information (Karan)
 - **Access Logs**: Tracks and displays user activity (Karan)
 - **News Feed and Post Interactions**: Displays posts from users and enables likes/comments (Griffin)
+- **Direct Messaging**: Allows a user account to have a list of messages between any other user.
+Messages can be both sent and deleted.
+-**Group Chat**: Allows a user to create a group chat, that includes a list of other users.
+All users in the chat will be able to view messages, send and delete messages.
+The creator of the chat is the Admin and can delete the entire chat and manage the users within it.

 ## Running the Project